sjg6590/sjg6590/README.md

 ---

-> **📌 Note:** Most projects are actively maintained through a personal development account.
-This GitHub is dedicated to showcasing *finished and functional* projects — think of it as a portfolio of completed work, not a live workspace.
+> **📌 Note:** Most active development happens on a personal account.
+Projects here are *functional and working* — but not necessarily final.
+Each one is something I plan to keep improving over time.

 ---